leiger/phonebook/README.md

               url(r'^phonebook/', include('phonebook.urls')),
               Run python manage.py syncdb to create the phonebook models.

-              Start the development server and visit http://127.0.0.1:8000/phonebook/ to start phonebook.
+          3. Start the development server and visit http://127.0.0.1:8000/phonebook/ to start phonebook.

+If you're lazy, just use pycharm to open the project, It's OK~ What's more:
+          The superuser name: "leiger" password: "bupt1112"

+                                                                                                    writing by leiger
+                                                                                                    2015.12.14